Skip to Main Content

 If your child enters an IOP as a step down from residential care, they can attend class while still getting treatment after school.
 IOPs might be an excellent option for aftercare treatment following an inpatient stay.

 IOPs are flexible to meet your child’s needs, allowing them to continue treatment while attending high school.
+It’s important to weigh the pros and cons of outpatient and inpatient treatment programs before committing to one or the other.

 How Do You Know If Your Child Needs Addiction Treatment?